PipedreamHQ/docs/docs/cli/reference/README.md

 ::: warning PREVIEW RELEASE
 This is an early version of the CLI, and we'd love your feedback on what we can improve.
 Please reach out on [Slack](https://pipedream.com/community) or raise an issue on our [Github roadmap](https://github.com/PipedreamHQ/roadmap) with any questions or suggestions.

-Since this is a preview release, the commands you see below, and the [Pipedream API](/api/reference), are subject to change based on feedback.
+Since this is a preview release, the commands you see below, and the [REST API](/api/reference), are subject to change based on feedback.
 :::

 [[toc]]

 ## Installing the CLI

-Pipedream publishes a build of the CLI for macOS and Linux (for `386`, `amd64` and `arm64` architectures).
 To install the CLI, run:

 ```text
 curl https://cli.pipedream.com/install | sh
 ```

+Pipedream publishes a build of the CLI for macOS and Linux (for `386`, `amd64` and `arm64` architectures).
+If you need to use the CLI on another OS or architecture, [please reach out](/support/).

 ## Command Reference

 Run `pd` to see a list of all commands with basic usage info, or run `pd help <command>` to display help docs for a specific command.

-We've also documented each command, alphabetically, below, with usage examples for each.
+We've also documented each command below, with usage examples for each.

 ### General Notes